 How do I make sure that I’m using my PPP funds correctly?

-And if you want the funds to be forgiven, at least 60% of the funds must be spent on payroll and employee benefits, and the remaining 40% on utilities, rent, and mortgage interest.
+And if you want the funds to be forgiven, at least 60% of the funds must be spent on payroll and employee benefits, and the remaining 40% on utilities, rent, mortgage interest, operational and supplier costs, worker protection and/or property damage costs.

 If you spend the funds on anything other than the defined categories, you could be subject to additional liability or even charges of fraud.

 Further reading: PPP Loan Forgiveness: The Complete Guide